anonymousmeowmeow/SG-LegalCite/dataset/README.md

 # Dataset

-The dataset files are hosted on HuggingFace: [link coming soon]
+The dataset files are hosted on HuggingFace: https://huggingface.co/datasets/anonymousmeowmeow/SG-LegalCite

 ## Format